 parts and the best-fitting part was selected as part of the service bulletin in

 an attempt to correct the issues.

 The stronger reverse forks were incorporated into the production T-45's

-One additional weaknesses in the shift forks that were addressed by Tremec
+One additional weakness in the shift forks that were addressed by Tremec

-with the 1999 models is that the linkage, or selector "lugs" were made
+with the 1999 models is that the linkage, or selector "Shift Plates" were made

-stronger to prevent the shift lugs from fatiguing and snapping off.
+stronger to prevent them from fatiguing and snapping off.
+Unfortunately,

 The current official Fluid for a T-45 is Ford's Mercon-V which is a quality synthetic blend.
 The Mobil-1 meets the Mercon-V specification, but is also fully synthetic.
 It is a general

 consensus that certain synthetic fluids have detergents in them that can damage the linings of the